 All of this was being watched of course… as Draco was close to them, but had not been noticed.

 He quickly realized what was wrong with Hermione as he witnessed Lavender Brown hanging on Ronald Weasley as they made their way to Harry and Ginny.

 It came as a shock at first, but Draco was pleasantly surprised to see Ron with Lavender and not his Granger.
 Obviously a lot had happened during the holiday break.

 Draco’s concern for Hermione turned into wondering if Dobby actually followed through with the delivery of the gifts.
 And even if Dobby succeeded, he wondered if she got her book after all.

-He purposefully waited to board the last available car… just as it was about to leave… and to his pleasant surprise she was in the last compartment… by herself.
+He purposefully waited to board the last available car, just as it was about to leave.
+To his pleasant surprise, she was in the last compartment… by herself.
 The door was open and she was peering out the window.
 He was very tempted at barging in and sitting down, but something told him that now just wasn’t the right time.
 So he walked on… proceeding to his normal seat with the rest of the Slytherins in the open car.

-“I’m here.”
-He said plopping down beside her and removing his hood.
+“I’m here,” he announced, plopping down beside her and removing his hood.

 He acted like he didn’t want to be going back to Hogwarts, but he did.
 He was happy to see Granger, but a few glimpses of her was never enough for him.